CuBoulder/cu_classes_bundle/README.md

-# This bundle has been deprecated and will not have any future code updates.
+**NOTE: This bundle has been deprecated and will not have any future code updates.**